torvalds/linux/Documentation/kernel-hacking/hacking.rst

 Otherwise, you can safely enter the module, and call :c:func:`module_put()` when you're finished.

-Most registerable structures have an owner field, such as in the :c:type:`struct file_operations <file_operations>` structure.
+Most registrable structures have an owner field, such as in the :c:type:`struct file_operations <file_operations>` structure.
 Set this field to the macro ``THIS_MODULE``.